 Before you go to Cape Town…

-Make sure you get one of these.
-They are specific to South Africa!
 You’ll also want to check out my shop to make sure that you have everything you need for your trip!
 And if you’re going on safari during your time in South Africa, check out my very best African safari tips for first timers.

 Where to Stay in Cape Town

 If you’re planning a trip to Cape Town, you’re probably trying to decide where to stay in the city.

 The selection of hotels in Cape Town can be absolutely overwhelming.
 As a city that caters to high tourist volume, Cape Town has hotels to meet any budget and style.